 Palm Spring’s is world renowned for our stylish hotels, great weather and stunning views.
 We are also famous for our many fine examples of midcentury-modern architecture and design that are visible throughout the city.
-The core-shopping district is on Palm Canyon Drive and features vintage boutiques, an interior design shops.
-It is also lined with locally owned restaurants, many with beautify outdoor dining patios.
+The core-shopping district is on Palm Canyon Drive.
+It features vintage boutiques, interior design shops and unique apparel.
+It is also lined with locally owned restaurants, many with beautiful outdoor dining patios.
 Palm Springs offers a wide range of outdoor activities including hiking, biking and horseback riding trails.
 For these reasons, Palm Springs has long been the preferred desert retreat of Hollywood royalty, presidents, wellness seekers, and sun-worshippers.
 The permanent year-round population is about 45,000; however, it doubles during the winter season.

 Let’s get started planning your Palm Springs visit.

 Palm Springs enjoys over 350 days of sunshine a year.
 You are at low risk of rain ruining your Palm Springs.
 This is because the beautify San Jacinto mountain range, visible from anywhere in the Coachella Valley, protects Palm Springs from the coastal weather.

 The desert truly dazzles in winter.
 When much of the nation is facing months of rain and snow, Palm Springs, residents are almost completely unaware.
 This is also the busiest season, so be sure to book early.
 Fall is the shoulder season and a great time to visit.
 The weather is great, the crowds have not arrived, and you can still find deals.
 For the budget traveler, summer is the best time to plan your Palm Springs visit.
 If you don’t mind the heat and love to lounge by the pool, this is when you’ll find your best deals.